renshan2/tthealth/README.md

+# this is a working tthealthy project.
+Github repo name is renshan2/tthealth

 install android studio (separate installation) set up environment variable JAVA_HOME to point to android studio jre path create a working folder